dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 2. After Snowflake has granted the requested access, run the Snowflake system function [SYSTEM$GET_PRIVATELINK_CONFIG](https://docs.snowflake.com/en/sql-reference/functions/system_get_privatelink_config.html) and copy the output.

-3. Add the required information to the template below, and submit your request to  [dbt Support](https://docs.getdbt.com/docs/dbt-support#dbt-cloud-support):
+3. Add the required information to the following template and submit your request to  [dbt Support](https://docs.getdbt.com/docs/dbt-support#dbt-cloud-support):

 ```
 Subject: New Multi-Tenant (Azure or AWS) PrivateLink Request